I2S9/Breast-cancer/README.md

 ## Introduction

 Breast cancer is the most common cancer among women worldwide.
-Accounting r 25% of all cancer cases and affected 2.1 million people in 2015.
+Accounting for 25% of all cancer cases and affected 2.1 million people in 2015.
 Early diagnosis significantly increases the chances of survival.
 A key challenge of cancer detection is how to classify tumors into malignant or benign.

 **ML** (Machine Learning) techniques can dramatically improve the accuracy of diagnosis.
 91% correct diagnosis is achieved using machine learning techniques